Demonstrations Are All You Need: Advancing Offensive Content Paraphrasing using In-Context Learning: Context-Aware Polite Paraphrase (CAPP) Dataset

+This section provides additional details about the training protocol used to develop the rudeness detector described in Section \ref{section-data-collection}.
 The initial rudeness detection model was trained on a randomly-selected subset of the OpenSubtitles corpus \cite{lison2016opensubtitles2016} that was manually annotated by an in-house human annotator, as well as the Stanford Politeness corpus \cite{danescu2013computational}.
 Between these two data sources, this model was trained on 10997 gold-quality samples.
 This intermediate model achieved an overall accuracy score of 59.40 across the three classes (rude, polite, and neutral).
 The accuracy for specifically rude utterances in the test data was 71.84 – higher than that of other classes.
 The final rudeness detection model, trained on a combination of the aforementioned gold data, and a larger subset (250379 samples) of the OpenSubtitles corpus annotated using the intermediate model, achieved an overall accuracy of 57.20 across the three classes, with an accuracy score of 71.84 on rude samples – still higher than the accuracy on other classes.
 The disparity in rudeness detector performance between classes was deemed acceptable due to its high performance on the rude class.
 Accurate identification of rude utterances was prioritized in the interest of generating a sufficient number and variety of rude utterances for paraphraser training – with an acceptance of the potential for noise in the form of some non-rude utterances in the training data.